PLNech/workshop-algolia-zenika/README.md

   - Your Admin API Key (for creating/modifying/deleting data)
   - Your Search-only API Key (for searching in your front-end)

-> In a real application you would avoid to use the Admin API Key (as it is allowed to do ANYTHING on your account) and would instead generate a specific api-key with write access, but for our workshop you can simply use the Admin API Key (**as long as you don't publish your code on internet!**)
+_In a real application you would avoid to use the Admin API Key (as it is allowed to do **anything** on your account) and would instead generate a specific api-key with write access, but for our workshop you can simply use the Admin API Key (**as long as you don't publish your code on internet!**)_

 # Step 1: From JSON to Algolia
 > *Load the data and push it in an Algolia index*

 The first step is taking the JSON data dump, loading it in your code and pushing it to an Algolia index.

 - Add algolia as a dependency
 <details>